Omar Asghar Khan

-Omar Asghar Khan (3 July 1953 – 25 June 2002) was a Pakistani economist, social, political scientist.
+Omar Asghar Khan (3 July 1953 – 25 June 2002) was a Pakistani economist, social, and political scientist.
 A professor of Philosophy, Politics and Economics at the Quaid-i-Azam University, he was the founder of Qaumi Jamhoori Party (National Democratic Party).

 Early life

+Omar Asghar Khan was born on 3 July 1953 into an Afridi Pashtun family.
+He was the first son of Air Marshal Asghar Khan and Amina Shamsie.
+Omar has two older sisters, Nasreen and Shireen, and a younger brother, Ali Asghar Khan.

 Omar excelled in sports in these institutions; "In his school days he was well-known for his exceptional sporting talents.
 He captained the school's swimming & hockey."